Planting Trees and Prairies

 Reforesting Areas Along the Katy Trail with Native Missouri Trees

-The Trees of Treloar, made up exclusively of native Missouri trees, have been planted along and near the Treloar Trailhead on the Katy Trail.
-These new trees will provide shade and beauty for trail users, a habitat for wildlife and pollinators, and runoff control for a healthy watershed.
-It will also serve as a place to promote Magnificent Missouri’s goal of reforesting areas along the Trail in collaboration with Forest ReLeaf.
+Burkhardt Grove (formerly known as “The Trees of Treloar”), made up exclusively of native Missouri trees, was planted along and near the Treloar Trailhead on the Katy Trail.
+These trees provide shade and beauty for trail users, a habitat for wildlife and pollinators, and runoff control for a healthy watershed.
+It also serves as a place to promote Magnificent Missouri’s goal of reforesting areas along the Trail in collaboration with Forest ReLeaf.

 Watch: “A reforesting project by Magnificent Missouri aims to provide multiple benefits to humans, wildlife”